emehrkay/gizmo/README.md

 ### Entities

 A [graph](http://en.wikipedia.org/wiki/Graph_(mathematics)) is defined as a representation of a set of objects where some pairs of objects are connected by links.
-The objects are commonly refered to as nodes or vertices and edges.
-Vertices are your objects and edges are the connections.
+The objects are commonly refered to as nodes or vertices and links as edges.
+Vertices are your objects and edges are the connections between your objects.

 Gizmo's entity module contians definitions for `Vertex` and `Edge` objects.
 You will extend these to create custom model definitions or you can use the `GenericVertex` for vertices and `GenericEdge` for edges.

 #### Models

-Gizmo allows you to interact with the graph server by either sending a string to the server, sending a Gremlinpy object, or by invoking models.
+Gizmo allows you to interact with the graph server by either sending a string to the server, sending a Gremlinpy object, or by invoking and using models.
 Using the entity `Vertex` and `Edge` objects for your models will give you more power, flexibility, and control when writing your applications.

-Gizmo reuires that you define a `node_type` property with each model.
+When creating custom models, Gizmo requires that you define a `node_type` property with each.
 This should be a uniue string amoung your models as it will allow you to easily query for that model at a later date.

     class Article(Vertex):
         def __init__(self, data):